-Project Administrator: List the person who has authority to formally commit the locality to complying with all the terms of the grant application.
-For this grant, this must be the City Manager, County Administrator, or Town Manager.
-If someone other than this official has been delegated the authority to sign, and signs the grant application, provide a copy of the letter, memorandum or other document by which the signing authority was delegated.
+Project Administrator: List the person who has authority to formally commit the office to complying with all the terms of the grant application.
+This must be the Commonwealth's Attorney; the city, county, or town manager; or the chief elected officer of the locality, such as the Mayor or Chair of the Board of Supervisors.
+If someone other than one of these officials has been delegated the authority to sign, and signs the grant application, provide a copy of the letter, memorandum or other document by which the signing authority was delegated.